cccb/servicepoint/CONTRIBUTING.md

 All creatures welcome.

+If you have access, please contribute on the [CCCB Forgejo](https://git.berlin.ccc.de/servicepoint/servicepoint).
+Contributions on GitHub will be copied over and merged there.

 ## Pull requests

 Feel free to create a PR, even if your change is not done yet.